 Athena SWAN

-In June 2021 the Strathclyde Institute of Pharmacy and Biomedical Sciences received an Athena SWAN Silver Departmental Award in recognition of its practices which support gender equality in higher education.
+In June 2021 the Strathclyde Institute of Pharmacy and Biomedical Sciences received an Athena SWAN Silver Departmental Award in recognition of its practices which support gender equality in higher education, this award is valid for five years.

 Our commitment

-The Strathclyde Institute of Pharmacy and Biomedical Sciences is committed to being a supportive and inclusive Institute that seeks to promote equality of opportunities for all, improving career development and progression of staff and students, irrespective of gender and ethnicity.
+The Strathclyde Institute of Pharmacy and Biomedical Sciences is committed to being a supportive and inclusive Institute that seeks to promote equality of opportunities, improving career development and progression of staff and students irrespective of gender and ethnicity.

 SIPBS Athena SWAN Self-Assessment Team (SAT)

-The Self-Assessment Team (SAT), chaired by Dr Veronique Seidel, is responsible for the development and implementation of the SIPBS’s Athena SWAN action plan.
-The team consists of 14 members at different stages of their careers.
+The Self-Assessment Team (SAT), chaired by Dr Geoff Coxon, is responsible for the development and implementation of the SIPBS’s Athena SWAN action plan.
+The team consists of 16 members at different stages of their careers.
 It includes representatives from the research/teaching, research‐only, teaching‐only, technical, undergraduate and postgraduate communities.

 The Athena SWAN agenda is embedded in SIPBS business at various levels; within the Institute Management Group, Social Events Group, Staff/Student Liaison committee, Graduate School and Open Staff Meetings.